MickGyver/vscode-amiga-blitzbasic/README.md

 ## Requirements

-You will need to configure UAE and Amiga OS:
+You will need to install and configure UAE and Amiga OS:

+1. Install WinUAE (version 5.3.10 or older) or FS-UAE (Windows, MacOS, Linux).

-1. Install Amiga OS (3.x) and Blitz Basic 2 or AmiBlitz 3.x if you haven't already done so.
+2. Install Amiga OS (3.x) and Blitz Basic 2 or AmiBlitz 3.x.
 You can get an updated installation package (that includes an updated pdf manual) for Blitz Basic 2 [here](http://ubb.plus/).

-1. Ensure that AREXX is started with WorkBench.
+3. Ensure that AREXX is started with WorkBench.
 The line:
     ```
     SYS:System/RexxMast >NIL:
     ```
     should exist in either S/startup-sequence or S/user-startup.
 If not, add it to the end of user-startup.

-2. In WinUae set serial port to TCP://0.0.0.0:1234 and select "Direct" below the drop down box (Settings / Host / IO ports).
+4. **WinUAE**: set serial port to TCP://0.0.0.0:1234 and select "Direct" below the drop down box (Settings / Host / IO ports).
 Deselect any other options for the serial port.
 Save the WinUAE configuration and quit WinUAE.
 Open the configuration file in a text editor and add the following to the configuration file manually (under the other lines concerning serial):
+    ```
     serial_translate=crlf_cr
+    ```
     *For version 0.11.0 (and above) the serial_translate line should not be needed*.

     NOTE: You need to ensure that your firewall/antivirus allows network traffic for WinUAE.

+    **FS-UAE**: In the tab 'Additional Configuration', click the gear icon to open the Custom Configuration window.
+Add the line:
+    ```
+    serial_port = tcp://127.0.0.1:1234
+    ```

-3. Create the file DEVS:MountList on the virtual harddrive with the following content (if it does not already exist)
+5. Create the file DEVS:MountList on the virtual harddrive with the following content (if it does not already exist):
     ```
     AUX:
     Handler = L:Aux-Handler